Table of Contents

 When setting up a betta tank, the first step is to buy the tank before purchasing the betta fish.
 Many beginners make the mistake of getting the betta fish before they have the tank, which results in keeping the fish in the container it came in until the setup is complete.

 We have a comprehensive article about the ideal and recommended tank size, which we highly recommend you read before buying a tank.
 To simplify, a 5-gallon tank is suitable for long-finned bettas, while a short-finned betta requires at least a 10-gallon tank.
-If you can afford a larger tank, such as a 10-gallon or 20-gallon long tank that provides a large surface area, it will closely resemble their natural habitat and is highly preferable.

 Tank Shape

 When purchasing a tank, consider its shape.
 Avoid vertical or tall tanks with minimal horizontal space, as they can make it exhausting for bettas to reach the surface to breathe.
+Also, tall tanks result in less horizontal space, affecting the swimming pattern of fish.

 Step 2: Substrate